Bit Efficient Toeplitz Covariance Estimation: Ruler-based Quantized Toeplitz Covariance Estimation

-As illustrated in Fig. \ref{RQTCE}, the amount of information required for QTCE is minimal.
+As illustrated in Fig.~\ref{RQTCE}, the amount of information required for QTCE is minimal.
 Compared to the precise samples $\boldsymbol{x}^{(l)}$, we only rely on the quantized sub-vector $\dot{\boldsymbol{x}}_R^{(l)}$ to construct the estimator $\hat{T}$.
-Specifically, we neither have access to the precise information of the sample $\boldsymbol{x}_R$ as in traditional Toeplitz covariance estimation \cite{eldar2020sample}, nor do we need to utilize all the information about $\dot{\boldsymbol{x}}$ as in other quantized covariance estimation methods \cite{chen2023quantizing}.
-This reduction in required information is due to the inherent properties of the Toeplitz covariance matrix.
+To be specific, we neither have access to the precise information of the sample $\boldsymbol{x}_R$ as in traditional Toeplitz covariance estimation \cite{eldar2020sample}, nor do we need to utilize all the information about $\dot{\boldsymbol{x}}$ as in other quantized covariance estimation methods \cite{chen2023quantizing}.
+This reduction in required information is due to the inherent Toeplitz structure.